This blog brings to fruition ideas that have been rattling around for a while, with no real way to take further.

 The ‘Manx Peace Group’ in the mid-1980’s tried to raise interest in the UK peace camps (despite a refusal to list our meetings and general outright hostility from what then passed for a Manx media – in particular the government subsidised Manx Radio).
 A looser group based on the Stop The War Coalition questioned Iraq intervention in 2003 - and at least got a press mention - but never built on the wider island interest in such matters which might have been created.

-What finally pushed me was this month’s sad news that the UK’s so-called ‘military covenant’ was being extended to the island (see http://www.isleofman.com/News/details/54293/manx-government-to-sign-military-covenant ), and further that our so-called independent government was bending to Westminster’s whim without so much as a whimper.
+What finally pushed me was this month’s sad news that the UK ’s so-called ‘military covenant’ was being extended to the island (see http://www.isleofman.com/News/details/54293/manx-government-to-sign-military-covenant ), and further that our so-called independent government was bending to Westminster

 Much of my better recent understanding of this comes from discoveries made after a Channel 4 news story about the plight of some Commonwealth soldiers on 2nd July last year (see http://www.channel4.com/news/should-f-c-soldiers-whove-been-disciplined-be-deported